didillysquat/VTK2022/README.md

 - languageserver

 Alternatively you can run R on the computation server (where it is already installed).
 But you'll likely want to connect to it using [Visual Studio Code](https://code.visualstudio.com/download).
 So install this on your local machine and install the R extension and the SSH extension.
-## Part XXX: Running cellranger bamtofastq
+## Part 11: Running cellranger bamtofastq

 TODO incorporate down sampling into this.
 If the students can down sample then they can work with their own sets of files and fully develop a Nextflow pipeline.